MustardOS/internal/init/MUOS/retroarch/overlays/mugwomp93/gb/Perfect DMG-EX README (Updated 2025-03-12).txt

 I've included conversions of the 1playerinsertcoin's original Perfect DMG-EX and GBP-EX overlays as well as ones with my own borders.
 1playerinsertcoin also created custom DMG and GBP palettes for these overlays; the two are meant to work together, so the overlays will not look right without the custom palettes (and vice versa).

-Copy the palettes folder from either the DMG or GBP folder into the muOS bios folder on TF1.
+Copy the palettes folder from either the DMG or GBP folder into the muOS bios folder on TF1 (or TF2 if you've migrated to SD2 using the Task Toolkit).
 The final path for default.pal should be:

      /mnt/mmc/MUOS/bios/palettes/default.pal